bprovendier/SPMLF_ImperialCollege/README.md

 # SPMLF_ImperialCollege

-Signal Processing and Machine Learning for Finance Year 4
+This report was made as part Imperial College's *Signal Processing and Machine Learning for Finance* fourth year module.